Arjun-Mota/arjun-mota.github.io/tabs/about.md

 ```
 ## Personal Life

-In personal life I like to travel to new places, reading books, travelling, go for trekking, listen to music, talk to new people and join them for social work and saving the environment.
+In personal life I like to travel to new places, reading books, go for trekking, listen to music, talk to new people and join them for social work and saving the environment.

 >"Get most out of life, make memories and spread happiness".